Incapable (Keyshia Cole song): Music video

-Background and synopsis

-A music video for "Incapable", directed by Mike He, was made available through Cole's Vevo account on October 6, 2017.
+A music video for "Incapable", directed by Mike He, produced by Vanda Lee, and choreographed by Chris Grant, was made available through Cole's Vevo account on October 6, 2017.
 Prior to its premiere, Cole debuted a trailer during her appearance on the American talk show The Real.
 Cole had also posted several images of herself on set via her official Instagram account one month prior to the release.

 In the video, Cole and her love interest walk into a speakeasy, where men are gambling and music is playing in the background.
 After they sit down together, Cole then goes to the bathroom, where she overhears a conversation between two women in which one of them admits to the other that she is having an affair with Cole's love interest.
 As "Incapable" starts to play, Cole is shown wearing a sleeveless starch white top and white wide brim hat while delivering a "heart-wrenching" performance of the song; this scene appears throughout.
 Impressed by her performance, members of the audience join the stage to start dancing and singing with her.
 A waitress later walks up to the love interest to deliver him a plate full of drinks but then mistakenly spills the drinks on his lap.
 Cole stands in front of the table as it happens and then aggressively walks away, leaving her love interest humiliated.

-Reception

 Critics praised the video for its retro style and felt that Cole was paying homage to the 1920s decade.
 Samuels of Rated R&B described the video as "cinematic".
 Mikey Fresh of Vibe complimented the video's concept and its production, writing: "Having overcome of her share of shitty relationships, the Oakland-raised talent goes way back with her new video."
 Sarah Michel of VH1 praised the wardrobe and choreography in the video and also interpreted that it ends just like "almost all of those situations".
 An editor from Singersroom felt that Cole gave her love interest a "subtle payback" before leaving him and described the speakeasy as a "Cotton Club-styled venue".
 Garwood of Ebony felt that Cole had decided "to take things into her own hands by getting revenge on the man who stole her heart" in the video.